danzanzibar/space-rocks/README.txt

 with Java, (2) really completed any game before, (3) used Swing or AWT, or (4) built a OOP program of this size.
 Because I knew that I would need to make several games for this course, I wanted to build some framework objects that would prove reusable.
-I quickly reaslised that I would want to utilize a spatial partitioning scheme (also a first for me) to institute collision checking and avoidance "the right way".
-Once the game was functional, I also wanted to learn more about OOP patterns so broke into the book "Design Patterns" for the first time and spent A LOT of time refactoring this code for flexibility and resuse.
+I quickly realised that I would want to utilize a spatial partitioning scheme (also a first for me) to institute collision checking and avoidance "the right way".
+Once the game was functional, I also wanted to learn more about OOP patterns so broke into the book "Design Patterns" for the first time and spent A LOT of time refactoring this code for flexibility and reuse.
 On the whole, I think the slight proliferation of classes is well justified by the clearly communicated intent they have brought.

 I hope this will make it easier to judge whether this meets the assignment's